mglodack/docs/source/articles/configure-build-and-test-environment/where-can-i-find-the-ssh-public-key-for-my-project.html.markdown

 # Where can I find the SSH Public Key for my project?

-Go to the project navigation on top of the page.
-There click the settings icon for the project you want to get the SSH key for.
+Open the project navigation on top of the page.
+Click on the settings icon next to the respective project.

-In the project settings go to the **General** tab.
-There you will find your SSH public key.
+On the **General** page of your project settings you will find your SSH public key.